SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 When a known payer (where you have attained a `payerReference` or similar) returns to your system, you can use the `paymentToken`, using already stored payment data, to initiate one-click payments.

 You will need to make a standard purchase, following the sequence as specified in the Redirect or Seamless View scenarios for [credit card][card] and [financing invoice][invoice].
 When creating the first `POST` request you insert the `paymentToken` field.
 This must be the `paymentToken` you received in the initial purchase, where you specified the `generatePaymentToken` to `true`.

+You can add the field `noCvc` set to `true` in the `creditcard` object, which card specific feature fields.
+This disables the CVC field.

 {% unless documentation_section contains "checkout-v3" %}